 Hiding her number, she called.

 It rang twice before he picked up.
 She faked excitement at having heard he’d requested her.
 Telling him she was pleased to hear from him.
 They spoke briefly.
 Explaining to him she couldn’t really talk because her dad was in the next room, they kept conversation low.
-A blatant lie but one which helped to get many clients going.
-It was an easy lie to tell and could excuse the call’s termination at any time.
+A blatant lie which helped to get many clients going.
+It was an easy enough to tell and could excuse the call’s termination at any time.

 ‘Never tell them anything about your real personal life’, was the advice given her, and it seemed like common sense for Sarah to heed it.

 The call was short.
 They flirted a little.
 They arranged a meeting for the evening.
 Kevin asked her to wear something sexy.
 He would send her the address of the hotel and room number later when he knew where he was.
 This client had spent some time, during their last meeting, telling her how many hotels he had at his disposal.
 He’d bragged that his wife’s family had been in the hotel trade for centuries, building the business from several smaller guest houses around London and the South East –To Sarah, he seemed obsessed with the status of his wife’s family.
 ‘Jennifer’ had listened intently to him.
 With big hero-worship eyes, and her wet mouth, she’d made him feel like he’d achieved something.

 Returning to her hospital work she continued with her duties.
 She was hoping to clear a £100 from him tonight and smiled at the thought of being able to pay the council tax bill without going overdrawn.
 Her afternoon was spent checking that each patient due for discharge, either to their home or care facility, had the relevant paperwork and medication.